davecheney/gophercon2018-performance-tuning-workshop/0-welcome/1-welcome.md

 [https://www.google.com/chrome/]

 We'll be dedicating a large portion of the workshop to the execution tracer so please make sure you have Chrome installed _before_ setting off for Denver.
-Don't get caught short by needing to raise a ticket with your IT Helpdesk.
+Don't get caught short by needing to raise a ticket with your IT Helpdesk on the day.

 ### Your own code to profile and optimise